 Myth #3: The computer-based version of the exam is changing, but the paper-based version is not.

 Fact: The rollout of the new ACT is occurring in stages.
-It’s true that in the United States, the new computer-based version of the exam was released in April of 2025, but that U.S.-based students will still continue to have the option to take the same version of the paper-and-pencil test that exists now.
-However, ACT has announced that starting in September 2025 it will release a new paper version that mirrors the shorter format and structure of the upcoming digital ACT.
-Students will still be able to take the exam using bubble sheets and test booklets, but it won’t be the same exam they’re taking today.
+In the United States, the only new computer-based version of the exam was released in April of 2025, but the new paper version that mirrors the shorter format and structure of the digital ACT was rolled out in September 2025.
+Students are still be able to take the exam using bubble sheets and test booklets, but it isn’t the same exam the would have taken prior to September.

 --